-- February 1, 2018 – Thursday: Announcement of 2018 SCBGP grant opportunity; Request for Concept Proposals (pre-screening)
+- February 1, 2019 – Friday: Announcement of 2019 SCBGP grant opportunity; Request for Concept Proposals (pre-screening) published

-- February 28, 2018 – Wednesday: GDA will send out Requests for Full Applications to organizations for the 20 applications with approved Concept Proposals.
-Those not invited to apply will receive notice by email by March 2, 2018.
+- February 27, 2019 – Wednesday: GDA will send out Requests for Full Applications to organizations for the 20 applications with approved Concept Proposals.
+Those not invited to apply will also receive notice on that date.

-- March 30, 2018 - Friday: Project Proposal/Application submission deadline to GDA by noon (no exceptions) in Word format only
+- March 29, 2019 - Friday: Full Project Proposal/Application submission deadline to GDA by noon (no exceptions) in Word format only

--Early-Mid April 2018: GDA staff review of full applications: revisions and clarifications requested from applicants.
+- April 2019: GDA staff review of full applications: revisions and clarifications requested from applicants.

-- Late April to Early May 2018: GDA/Specialty Crop Review Committee evaluation of applications.
+- Late April to Early May 2019: GDA/Specialty Crop Review Committee evaluation of applications.

-- Mid-Late September 2018: Award letters and contract agreements will go out to awardees/sub-grantees.
+- Mid-Late September 2019: Award letters and contract agreements will go out to awardees/sub-grantees.
 Announcement of grant awards through press release/GDA website.

 USDA/AMS-SCBG Website (All applicants should review this info from USDA, includes list of eligible specialty crops):

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.